gregburman/playing-with-events/README.md

 # Playing With Events

 Toy project for testing background activity event filter.
-Based on Tkinter and other core libraries, so no project dependencies required.
+Based on Tkinter, the only dependency is numpy.

 ## Running